Fabric Finishing Technologies: How Coatings and Treatments Change Fabric Performance

 Repellency Performance

-Quantitative testing reveals the dramatic difference between treated and untreated fabrics.
-Untreated cotton achieves a spray rating of 0 on the AATCC 22 scale — meaning complete wetting of the fabric surface.
-Fluorocarbon DWR treated cotton achieves a spray rating of 100, showing no wetting even after 20 seconds of water spray exposure.
+Quantitative testing reveals dramatic differences between treated and untreated fabrics.
+Untreated cotton achieves a spray rating of 0 on the AATCC 22 scale.
+Complete wetting of the fabric surface occurs.
+Fluorocarbon DWR treated cotton achieves a spray rating of 100.
+No wetting happens even after 20 seconds of water spray exposure.
 Silicone-treated fabrics typically score 80–90 on the same scale.

-Contact angle measurements provide more granular characterization of repellency.
-Untreated cotton shows 0° contact angle — water spreads immediately and completely.
-DWR-treated cotton achieves contact angles of 140–155°, demonstrating the nearly perfect spherical bead formation that characterizes effective water repellency.
-These measurements, taken via standardized goniometry, confirm the surface energy reduction achieved by fluorocarbon chemistry.
+Contact angle measurements provide granular characterization of repellency.
+Untreated cotton shows 0° contact angle.
+Water spreads immediately and completely.
+DWR-treated cotton achieves contact angles of 140–155°.
+This demonstrates nearly perfect spherical bead formation that characterizes effective water repellency.
+These measurements via standardized goniometry confirm the surface energy reduction achieved by fluorocarbon chemistry.

 Durability Metrics

 Martindale abrasion testing subjects fabrics to repeated circular rubbing against a standard wool substrate.
-Untreated cotton typically fails at approximately 10,000 cycles, showing visible wear, thinning, or pilling.
-DWR-treated fabrics may show slight improvement in abrasion resistance due to the polymer film coating individual fibers, though the primary function of DWR is repellency rather than abrasion enhancement.
+Untreated cotton typically fails at approximately 10,000 cycles.
+Visible wear, thinning, or pilling appears.
+DWR-treated fabrics may show slight improvement in abrasion resistance.
+The polymer film coating individual fibers provides this.
+However, the primary function of DWR is repellency rather than abrasion enhancement.

 Laundered durability testing documents how finishes survive repeated home washing.
-Fluorocarbon DWR finishes retain 70–80% of their initial repellency after 30 washes at 40°C — representing meaningful durability for consumer garments.
-Some coating treatments provide an unexpected benefit: increased seam strength of 15–25% due to the polymer coating bonding adjacent fibers at seam intersections, reducing seam slippage in shear-loading conditions.
+Fluorocarbon DWR finishes retain 70–80% of their initial repellency after 30 washes at 40°C. This represents meaningful durability for consumer garments.
+Some coating treatments provide an unexpected benefit.
+Increased seam strength of 15–25% results from the polymer coating bonding adjacent fibers at seam intersections.
+Seam slippage in shear-loading conditions is reduced.

 Comfort Trade-offs

 Breathability — measured as moisture vapor transmission rate — represents the primary comfort consideration for coated fabrics.
-Silicone-based finishes maintain 85–95% of untreated fabric’s breathability, making them ideal for next-to-skin applications where comfort is paramount.
-Fluorocarbon finishes reduce moisture vapor transmission by 10–30% depending on add-on level, with higher add-on delivering better repellency at the cost of reduced breathability.
+Silicone-based finishes maintain 85–95% of untreated fabric’s breathability.
+This makes them ideal for next-to-skin applications where comfort is paramount.
+Fluorocarbon finishes reduce moisture vapor transmission by 10–30%.
+This depends on add-on level.
+Higher add-on delivers better repellency at the cost of reduced breathability.

-Thermal resistance testing reveals that coated fabrics show a 5–15% increase in thermal insulation without any added fabric weight (GSM).
-The polymer coating layer traps air within the fabric structure more effectively than uncoated fibers, providing marginal warmth improvement.
+Thermal resistance testing reveals a 5–15% increase in thermal insulation for coated fabrics.
+This occurs without any added fabric weight (GSM).
+The polymer coating layer traps air within the fabric structure more effectively than uncoated fibers.
+Marginal warmth improvement results.
 This effect is particularly valued in winter outerwear where small temperature differentials significantly impact thermal comfort.

 Application Methods in Textile Manufacturing